CobraKarl/Create-AD-Reports-From-Powershell/README.md

 First the script checks if PSWindowUpdate Module (that you need for runnin Get-WindowsUpdate) is installed, if it is not it will be installed otherwise the script continues then the script creats a HTML file of all updates that a are available on the computer that you run it on.
 It also creats a folder were the html file is saved.
 Added a countdown timer just for fun :)

+<h3> GetWindowsUpdateForAD.ps1 </h3>

+Create a avaiable windows updares report from AD servern with two choices, one: Only Servers in the domain, two: All Computers